leockl/tool-ahead-of-time/README.md

 ## Contributions 🤝

 Feel free to contribute!
-Whether it's adding features, fixing bugs, adding comments in the code or suggestions to improve this repo, all are welcomed 😄
+Whether it's adding features, fixing bugs, adding comments in the code or any suggestions to improve this repo, all are welcomed 😄

 ## Disclaimer ⚠️